antoinevanmuylder/bridgy-lib/POPL24-related/README.md

 Some remarks:

-- This correspondance is using the first submitted version of our paper, not the camera-ready version.
+- This correspondence is using the first submitted version of our paper, not the camera-ready version.

 - We acknowledge that the Agda --bridges implementation is not in an entirely satisfactory state (although a functioning state; see later) .
 It could use some refactoring, bug fixing, documentation, ... .
 The Agda code base is not small and thus further improving our implementation takes time.